 Risk Risk Title Risk Description Risk Assessor Current Risk Controls Assurances Review Status 2066 There is potential for a risk of lack of skilled registered nurses (RN's)/registered midwives (RM's) on a shift by shift basis affecting our ability to consistently maintain delivery of excellent standards of care delivery and excellent patient and staff experience.
 Staffing any additional capacity that is required puts additional pressure on RN/RM/ staffing demand and there is a risk that these areas cannot be staffed adequately.
-The current COVID-19 pandemic may put unprecedented pressure on our staffing supply across all grades of nursing and midwifery staff Lack of skilled registered nurses/midwives on a shift by shift basis leading to: Poor patient experience leading to increase in complaints, increase in PALS referrals Increase in episodes of harm, including falls, pressure ulcers, deconditioning, dehydration and malnourishment, loss of continent function; potential increase in incidents/Sl's Increased stress and poor staff morale caused by suboptimal staffing levels Increased reliance on temporary staffing which has a potential negative impact both financially and to the ward/department skill mix See Risk Assessment attached for full details Caroline Whyte 20 Development of two staffing hubs manned by the Nursing Team - one for general areas and one for Critical Care.
+The current COVID-19 pandemic may put unprecedented pressure on our staffing supply across all grades of nursing and midwifery staff Lack of skilled registered nurses/midwives on a shift by shift basis leading to: Poor patient experience leading to increase in complaints, increase in PALS referrals Increase in episodes of harm, including falls, pressure ulcers, deconditioning, dehydration and malnourishment, loss of continent function; potential increase in incidents/SI's Increased stress and poor staff morale caused by suboptimal staffing levels Increased reliance on temporary staffing which has a potential negative impact both financially and to the ward/department skill mix See Risk Assessment attached for full details Caroline Whyte 20 Development of two staffing hubs manned by the Nursing Team - one for general areas and one for Critical Care.
 These hubs will oversee the deployment of staff across all Professional Groups.
 17/6/20 the staffing hub is no longer required as the staffing position is currently stable.
 If COVID demand increases then the hub will be reinstated 20/10/20 - staffing hub for nursing reinstated Community Teams reviewing and adjusting caseloads as required.
 Roster sign off reduced to two weeks for the next three months.
 Use of bank/agency to cover short term gaps.
 Block booking in place for Critical Care.
 Deployment of Corporate Nurses at times of high pressure.
 17/6/20 - Roster sign off timelines returned to normal, critical care bookings no longer required to previous level as ITU capacity remains stable Increased use of Volunteers and Administration roles to complete tasks to free up Registered Nurses to deliver direct patient care.
-17/6/20 Volunteer support no longer required to initial levels Identification of essential training required to maintain competence and safety (COVID-19).
+17/6/20 Volunteer support no longer required to initial levels Identification of essential training required to maintain completed at height of COVID 19).
 Use of bank/agency staff to support essential training.
-17/6/20 - training completed at height Daily reviews of staffing levels by Ward, Monitoring of the number of patient harm incidents reported.
-Monitoring of the number of complaints, whistle blowing and freedom to speak up concerns raised. • 6 Monthly review and annual management board sign off of Nursing/Midwifery establishments to ensure appropriate planned staffing levels.
-Daily review of staffing numbers by ward and moving staff to support areas of short staffing. • Overview of compliance levels at Performance Meetings.
-Rapid response to falls in levels of essential role based training. • of COVID demand -not currently required Monitoring of staff sickness levels and
+Daily reviews of staffing levels by Ward, Monitoring of the number of patient harm incidents reported.
+Monitoring of the number of complaints, whistle blowing and freedom to speak up concerns raised.
+Staff well being policy with additional Monitoring of staff sickness levels and sickness reasons